nettybun/haptic/readme.md

 Haptic is split into a few different imports to help both bundled and unbundled development.
 The `haptic/dom` package handles rendering TSX and also supports a patch function to update content.
 This supports any reactivity library.
-Haptic comes with its own reacitive library packaged as `haptic/wire`.
+Haptic comes with its own reactive library packaged as `haptic/wire`.
 The `haptic` package is Haptic DOM with Haptic Wire set as the reactivity engine.
 It also modifies the JSX namespace to accepts cores as element attributes and children.